coderefinery/TTT4HPC_resource_management/content/exercises.rst

 Exercise 2.2
 ------------

-TODO: find MNIST example or similar
+TODO: find CIFAR10 example or similar
 Download a ML training example.
 Count the number of file operations in a single epoch.